 Field trips can be a terrific and engaging opportunity for experiential learning for Crocker students.
 To participate in classroom or grade-level field trips, students must be in good academic and behavioral standing with the school and their teachers.
-Too many detentions and/or suspensions may prevent a student from attending a field trip.
+Too many disciplinary consequences may prevent a student from attending a field trip.